vigneshdurairaj/PRETSA-Replication/README.md

 Our replication follows the methodology of the original study, extending it to additional datasets, including BPIC 2011.
 The repository includes scripts for preprocessing, analysis, and evaluation of the algorithms' performance and impact on data privacy.

 ## Dataset and Preprocessing
-The replication involved datasets such as Traffic Fines, Hospital Billing, CoSeLog, and BPIC 2011.
+The replication involved datasets such as Traffic Fines, Hospital Billing, CoSeLog, BPIC 2013, Sepsis, BPIC 2011.
 Preprocessing steps included calculation of event durations, renaming columns, and converting event logs to compatible formats.

 ## Experiment Setup and Execution
 The replication study aims to validate the performance and utility preservation of the PRETSA suite.
 We conducted detailed runtime and utility analyses.